SalmaTubail/Data_Science_Project/README.md

 - 5.8 million flight records
 - Covers all major US airports and carriers
 - Comprehensive temporal coverage (full year of 2015)
+- Consists of catageroical data such as and numerical data like
+- The Dataset contains 40 columns

 **Key Columns**:
 - `YEAR`, `MONTH`, `DAY`, `DAY_OF_WEEK`: Flight date information